NNikoletta/CreditCardFraudDetection/README.md

 3. The dataset is downloaded automatically if it does not exist.
 4. The validation of the data is performed.
 5. The dataset is loaded into the previously mentioned numpy arrays.
+6. Normalization is performed and both the original and the transformed datasets are stored for future use.

+## Methods
+Detection of fraudulent transactions is a difficult but necessary task.
+With credit cards becoming one of the main mediums of transactions in modern day-to-day life, it has become increasingly important to be able to accurately identify anomalies in shopping behaviour to avoid losses.
+After performing a review of state-of-the-art models as well as the way detectors developed over time, I have decided to implement some architectures to compare various models and their performance on the previously described dataset.
+The following subchapters will describe the methods I have chosen.
+The two main families I focused on were neural networks and tree-based algorithms.

+### Neural Networks
+Neural networks are systems that have been inspired by the human brain’s ability to recognize patterns.
+Much like the brain, they were designed to be able to recognize underlying connections in a dataset.
+The main builder blocks of a neural network are the nodes or neurons that are grouped into layers.
+Each node is connected to nodes in a following layer and the neurons are assigned weights the adjustment of which is the main objective of a process called training.
+In the family of neural networks I have explored various methods in an order of increased complexity.
+I used Logistic Regression as the baseline method for comparison, since it is one of the first, common, and fast classifiers that perform very well on linearly separable events.
+Next, I built a simple MLP (Multilayer Perceptron), which I followed with a CNN (Convolutional Neural Network).